ydb-platform/ydb-nodejs-sdk/src/query/CODE_DESIGN.md

 - It still may be worth to make an experimental mixed mode, since we will have to compare performance anyway

-- Maximize the use of session pool management logic and error handling logic from table-service
+- Maximize the use of session pool management logic, error handling logic and retriers from table-service

 - Data output is impleted via async iterator.
 Important: Make sure that in all error scenarios, all Promises that have gotten out and have not yet completed will return reject